 - Garden of the Gods Visitor and Nature Center – Voted TripAdvisor’s Best Park in the country!

-- Bear Creek Regional Park – Has a great dog park and nature center.
+- Bear Creek Regional Park – Great dog park and nature center.

-- Manitou Incline – Located in Manitou Springs, it is a challenging hike up an old cog railway line gaining almost 2000 ft of elevation in about one mile.
+- Manitou Incline – Located in Manitou Springs, a challenging hike up an old cog railway line gaining almost 2000 ft of elevation in about one mile.

-- North Cheyenne Canon Park – Visit the Starsmore Visitor and Nature Center, hike one of the many hiking trails or visit Helen Hunt Falls.
+- North Cheyenne Canon Park – Visit the Starsmore Visitor and Nature Center or Helen Hunt Falls.